Header Image

 Question 16: Where will Delta Golf be exhibited?

-Question 17: In old photos of Delta Golf, what are the black squares on the side of the fuselage for?
+Question 17: In old photos of Delta Golf, what were the black squares on the side of the fuselage for?

-Question 18: As Delta Golf was used extensively as a source of spares, does Brooklands have all the parts needed to re-assemble the aircraft?
+Question 18: Where did Brooklands acquire all the parts needed to re-assemble the aircraft?

-Question 19: How will Delta Golf be looked after at Brooklands?
+Question 19: How is Delta Golf looked after at Brooklands?

 Question 20: What is the device on the underside of Delta Golf's wing that looks like a small propeller?!